rajveerkhanvilkar/Privacy-Policy/README.md

 ## 📜 License

-This Privacy Policy is © 2026 Rajveer Khanvilkar.
+This Privacy Policy is © 2026 Rajveer Khanvilkar & Swarali Adhau.
 All rights reserved.

 ---